maursgamedev/puppet-cam/README.md

  * [x] Render the example puppet.
  * [x] Make the puppet follow the microphone levels.
  * [x] Make the puppet blink randomly
+ * [x] Make the puppet eyes follow the mouse on screen.
- * [ ] Make the puppet eyes follw the mouse on screen.
+ * [ ] Make the puppet eyes follow the mouse outside the game window